PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 ### Grader position

-_Supervised by Prof. Alan Kaplan (Spring 2025)_
+_Supervised by Prof. Alan Kaplan (Fall 2025)_

 _Team communication: Slack ([central COS UCA Slack]({{< ref "/docs/employees/slack" >}}): `#126-grading`)_

 **Description:**

-This position grades the programming assignments and programming exams, in Java.
+This position grades the programming assignments and programming exam, in Java.

 Graders work through [codePost](https://codepost.io) to provide high-quality and supportive feedback to introductory CS students.
 A detailed rubric is included.
 The work consists of reading and understanding the student's code, and providing feedback on the code's correctness, efficiency and clarity.

 **Responsibilities (~2-3 hrs/week):**

 - Attend weekly grader meeting (in-person only) on **Tuesdays 4:30-7:00pm** to review the rubric and complete all grading synchronously.
-- Food is provided.

 - Must be able to commit to attend the grading meeting for the entire semester (~2.5 h/week).
-  - Tuesday, February 4
+  - Tuesday, September 9
-  - Tuesday, February 11
+  - Tuesday, September 16
-  - Tuesday, February 18
+  - Tuesday, September 23
-  - Tuesday, February 25
+  - Tuesday, September 30
-  - Tuesday, March 4
+  - Tuesday, October 7 (midterm week)
-  - Tuesday, March 25
+  - Tuesday, October 28
-  - Tuesday, April 1
+  - Tuesday, November 4
-  - Tuesday, April 8
+  - Tuesday, November 11
-  - Tuesday, April 15
+  - Tuesday, November 18
-  - Tuesday, April 22
+  - Tuesday, December 2

 **Requirements:**